Who owns the credit union?

 The field of membership also extends to include St. Francois County, Ste.
 Genevieve County, Madison County & Washington County.
 All employers/employees and residents, and their family are eligible for membership.

 Once you become a member of SMCCU, you’re a member for life whether you move, change jobs, or retire.

 There are no membership dues, only benefits.

-A signature card (application for membership) may be obtained in one of three ways: (1) in person at our office located at 312 W. Main St. in Park Hills, (2) by requesting us to mail all information to your place of residence, or (3) on-line.
+A signature card (application for membership) may be obtained in one of three ways: (1) in person at our office located at 312 W. Main St. in Park Hills, (2) by requesting us to mail all information to your place of residence, or (3) online.
 An initial deposit of $5.00 is required, plus a copy of the primary owner’s driver license and proof of residence, if necessary.

-All highlighted sections of the signature card must be completed for proper appropriation.
 The primary owner and any joint owners, if applicable, must sign and date the signature card.

-If you wish to not have a joint owner on your account, a beneificiary is greatly recommended.
+If you wish to not have a joint owner on your account, a beneficiary is greatly recommended.
 This is helpful to you, as a member, in the event of an unexpected situation requiring legal disbursement of funds.